mtek2k7/Autofill-Bot/README.md

 # How to use
 - First, click '<>Code' before clicking 'Download zip'
-- Second, open file autofill_bot.exe in file .zip
+- Second, open file autofill_bot.exe in file Autofill-Bot-main.zip